PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

     performance_times time[]
   );

-To insert a new value you can use string representation.
+You can insert a new value using string representation.

 .. tabs::